 As humans we tend to pack our horses history more than the horse does.
 When they want to work past it we are still carrying it and we prevent them from moving forward.

-Just because they don’t want to get past it doesn’t mean that the horse doesn’t want to get past it.
+Just because they don’t want to get past it doesn’t mean that the horse doesn’t want to.
 It’s no different than in the workplace

-Everyone should be given the opportunity to get past whatever it is in their history and you can’t be the one holding them back.
+Everyone should be given the opportunity to get past whatever it is in their history.
+You can’t be the one holding them back.

 Thank you Murray.